Oxidative phosphorylation: Electron and proton transfer molecules

 The electron transport chain carries both protons and electrons, passing electrons from donors to acceptors, and transporting protons across a membrane.
 These processes use both soluble and protein-bound transfer molecules.
-In mitochondria, electrons are transferred within the intermembrane space by the water-soluble electron transfer protein cytochrome c.
+In the mitochondria, electrons are transferred within the intermembrane space by the water-soluble electron transfer protein cytochrome c.
 This carries only electrons, and these are transferred by the reduction and oxidation of an iron atom that the protein holds within a heme group in its structure.
 Cytochrome c is also found in some bacteria, where it is located within the periplasmic space.

 Within the inner mitochondrial membrane, the lipid-soluble electron carrier coenzyme Q10 (Q) carries both electrons and protons by a redox cycle.
 This small benzoquinone molecule is very hydrophobic, so it diffuses freely within the membrane.
 When Q accepts two electrons and two protons, it becomes reduced to the ubiquinol form (QH2); when QH2 releases two electrons and two protons, it becomes oxidized back to the ubiquinone (Q) form.
 As a result, if two enzymes are arranged so that Q is reduced on one side of the membrane and QH2 oxidized on the other, ubiquinone will couple these reactions and shuttle protons across the membrane.
 Some bacterial electron transport chains use different quinones, such as menaquinone, in addition to ubiquinone.

 Within proteins, electrons are transferred between flavin cofactors, iron–sulfur clusters and cytochromes.
 There are several types of iron–sulfur cluster.
 The simplest kind found in the electron transfer chain consists of two iron atoms joined by two atoms of inorganic sulfur; these are called [2Fe–2S] clusters.
 The second kind, called [4Fe–4S], contains a cube of four iron atoms and four sulfur atoms.
 Each iron atom in these clusters is coordinated by an additional amino acid, usually by the sulfur atom of cysteine.
 Metal ion cofactors undergo redox reactions without binding or releasing protons, so in the electron transport chain they serve solely to transport electrons through proteins.
 Electrons move quite long distances through proteins by hopping along chains of these cofactors.
 This occurs by quantum tunnelling, which is rapid over distances of less than 1.4×10^−9 m.